article

 size = models.DecimalField(max_digits=4, decimal_places=2, null=True, blank=True)

-And this is the serializer I'm are going to test:
+And this is the serializer we're testing:

 from rest_framework import serializers